-This date marks the birthday of Kenneth Bancroft Clark in 1914.
-He was an African American psychologist, educator, and social activist.
-His research, in particular his famous "doll study,” was crucial to the desegregation of public schools.
+This date marks the birthday of Kenneth Clark in 1914.
+He was a Black psychologist, educator, and social activist.
+His research, in particular his "doll study,” was crucial to the desegregation of public schools.

 His greatest fame, however, came because of his research on the self-image of Black children.
 Clark studied the responses of more than 200 Black children who were given a choice of white or brown dolls.
 From his findings that the children showed a preference for the white dolls from as early as three years old, Clark concluded that segregation was psychologically damaging.
 This conclusion played a pivotal role in Brown v.
 Board of Education, the Supreme Court case that outlawed segregated education.